-The Anthropology Department allows majors to earn up to two (2) credits, and minors one (1), from off-campus study programs to count towards the degree.
+\\ The Anthropology Department allows majors to earn up to two (2) credits, and minors one (1), from off-campus study programs to count towards the degree.
 We accept a broad array of (C), or Cognate, courses for a single credit, assuming the coursework undertaken while off-campus includes at least one course with an anthropological/cultural/societal dimension to it.
-A second course towards the major requires the proposed be a course focused on disciplinary anthropology's thought and content (A).
+A second course towards the major requires the proposed course be focused on disciplinary anthropology's thought and content (A).
 Courses taken off-campus are taught at the 300-level or above will transfer back to the department only at the 200-level to prevent off-campus study from replacing advanced study on campus.
-Students should submit course approval requests via Summit, which can be accessed at any time before or during your off-campus study.
-Please upload complete information about the course; you should also save syllabi and papers from your courses overseas, in case there are any additional questions when you get back to campus.
+Students should submit course approval requests via Summit before finalizing study abroad plans.

 A-Anthropology Course.
 Serves for a 1st or 2nd course unit one of 12 major / 5 minor course units at the 200-level; does not fulfill subfield distribution.

 C-Cognate course.
 Serves for 1st but not a second 2nd off-campus credit, 208 topics, may fulfill a subfield requirement.

-course current anthropology s Specific Departmental Requirements Met (Subfield, Methods, 300-level, Required) Critical Learning Across the Liberal Arts, General Education Requirements Met 1 Critical Perspectives, Ap plies to Students Entering CC Prior to Fall 2020 AN 100 Human/Being - Anthropological Perspectives Subfields Varies G AN 101 Paleofantasies and Other Narratives of Human Evolution 2 СР I AN 102 Cultural Anthropology Cultural AIM, SHB G or S AN 105 Language and Culture Linguistic CP G or S AN 123 American Sign Language I AN 124 American Sign Language I AN 201 Human Evolution Biological I AN 202 Human Biological Variation Biological AN 204 The Body: Anthropological Perspectives AN 206 Doing Ethnography Cultural, Methods СР Writing in the Discipline AN 207 Primate Behavior, Ecology and Conservation Biological SA AN 208 Topics in Anthropology: Subfield Varies AN 208 Indigeneity in Latin America Cultural AN 208 Energy Worlds: From Fossil Fuels to Renewables Cultural AN 210 Anthropology and the History of Ideas Cultural AN 212 Language of Racism Linguistic SHB, EPUS AN 215 Anthropological Theory Req.
-Core Course AN215 AN 217 Precolumbian Civilizations of Mesoamerica G AN 219 Archaeology of the American Southwest Archeology S AN 220 Doing Archaeology Archaeology, Methods HP AN 221 Topics in Ethnomusicology 837 SHB G AN 225 Historical Archaeology Archaeology, Methods AN 227 Collapse and Sustainability of Past Societies 2 HP AN 235 Global Health: Biosocial Perspective Cultural G AN 237 African Descendants in the Caribbean and Latin America Cultural SHB, EPG G or S AN 238 Genders and Sexualities in Latin America and the Caribbean Cultural G or S AN 239 Gender Diversity Across Cultures Cultural G or S AN 242 Anthropology of Food Cultural, Methods S AN 243 Hispanic Folklore of the Southwest Cultural, Methods S AN 245 Popular Culture Cultural AN 256 Language Socialization Linguistic, Methods SHB S AN 258 Introduction to Linguistics Linguistic FRL
+course Specific Departmental Requirements Met (Subfield, Methods, 300-level, Required) Critical Learning Across the Liberal Arts, General Education Requirements Met Critical Perspectives, Ap plies to Students Entering CC Prior to Fall 2020 AN 100 Human/Being - Anthropological Perspectives Subfields Varies G AN 101 Paleofantasies and Other Narratives of Human Evolution 2 СР I AN 102 Cultural Anthropology Cultural AIM, SHB G or S AN 105 Language and Culture Linguistic CP G or S AN 123 American Sign Language I AN 124 American Sign Language I AN 201 Human Evolution Biological I AN 202 Human Biological Variation Biological AN 204 The Body: Anthropological Perspectives AN 206 Doing Ethnography Cultural, Methods СР Writing in the Discipline AN 207 Primate Behavior, Ecology and Conservation Biological SA AN 208 Topics in Anthropology: Subfield Varies AN 208 Indigeneity in Latin America Cultural AN 208 Energy Worlds: From Fossil Fuels to Renewables Cultural AN 210 Anthropology and the History of Ideas Cultural AN 212 Language of Racism Linguistic SHB, EPUS AN 215 Anthropological Theory Req.
+Core Course AN215 • AN 217 Precolumbian Civilizations of Mesoamerica G AN 219 Archaeology of the American Southwest Archeology S AN 220 Doing Archaeology Archaeology, Methods HP AN 221 Topics in Ethnomusicology SHB G AN 225 Historical Archaeology Archaeology, Methods AN 227 Collapse and Sustainability of Past Societies 2 HP AN 235 Global Health: Biosocial Perspective Cultural G AN 237 African Descendants in the Caribbean and Latin America Cultural SHB, EPG G or S AN 238 Genders and Sexualities in Latin America and the Caribbean Cultural G or S AN 239 Gender Diversity Across Cultures Cultural G or S AN 242 Anthropology of Food Cultural, Methods S AN 243 Hispanic Folklore of the Southwest Cultural, Methods S AN 245 Popular Culture Cultural AN 256 Language Socialization Linguistic, Methods SHB S AN 258 Introduction to Linguistics Linguistic FRL